-The main corridor would operate as part of the regional transportation system, serving some of the functions that will no longer be provided by SR 99 after the Alaskan Way Viaduct is replaced with a tunnel.
+The Main Corridor would operate as part of the regional transportation system, serving some of the functions that will no longer be provided by SR 99 after the Alaskan Way Viaduct is replaced with a tunnel.
 It would serve both local and regional transportation needs for a wide array of users, providing access between SR 99 and downtown Seattle as well as direct access to northwest Seattle.
 In addition to passenger, transit, and freight vehicles, it would accommodate high levels of pedestrian and bicycle traffic and would improve connections between the waterfront and downtown Seattle.
 The proposed improvements would consist of:

-- Construction of the new Alaskan Way between S. King Street and Pine Street, along the east side of the right of way - Construction of a new arterial connection, called Elliott Way, which would follow the path of the existing Alaskan Way Viaduct from Alaskan Way at Pine Street up the hill into Belltown, where it would connect with Elliott and Western Avenues - A new intersection at Pine Street (referred to as the Pine Street extension) that would connect the new Alaskan Way and new Elliott Way with the existing Alaskan Way north of Pier 62/63 - A dedicated transit lane in each direction along Alaskan Way between S. King Street and Columbia Street and on Columbia Street between Alaskan Way and First Avenue, which are both part of King County Metro's Southwest Transit Pathway improvements to address transit needs following AWVRP completion - Northbound ferry queuing lanes between S. King Street and Yesler Way, which include double left-turn lanes between S. Main Street and Yesler Way
+- Construction of the new Alaskan Way between S. King Street and Pine Street, along the east side of the right of way - Construction of a new arterial connection, called Elliott Way, which would follow the path of the existing Alaskan Way Viaduct from Alaskan Way at Pine Street up the hill into Belltown, where it would connect with Elliott and Western Avenues - A new intersection at Pine Street (referred to as the Pine Street extension) that would connect the new Alaskan Way and new Elliott Way with the existing Alaskan Way north of Pier 62/63 - A dedicated transit lane in each direction along Alaskan Way between S. King Street and Columbia Street and on Columbia Street between Alaskan Way and First Avenue - Northbound ferry queuing lanes between S. King Street and Yesler Way, which include double left-turn lanes between S. Main Street and Yesler Way onto Colman Dock - On-street parking and loading zones located along the curbside where space is available